Demystifying the Lifecycle of Failures in Platform-Orchestrated Agentic Workflows: The Dataset

 \subsection{Failure log collection}

-Failure logs analyzed in this study are obtained from two sources: (1) open-source community contributions, where users had publicly shared.
-The example can be found in the Appendix \ref{app:community}. {From these reports, we extract both the user input and the corresponding execution results to construct failure cases;} and (2) our own controlled runs, in which we execute public datasets {(e.g., HumanEval \cite{humaneval}, TravelPlanner \cite{travelplanner})} or hand-crafted datasets based on the task, 1,387 test data in total, on corresponding agentic system and systematically record the traces. {For hand-crafted datasets {(denoted as Hand-crafted-platform name-Task name)}, we carefully design the construction criteria to ensure the representativeness and diversity of the inputs, which can be found in the Appendix \ref{app:construct}.} For each run, success or failure is determined by the criteria which is mentioned in Section \ref{subsec:definition}.
-Finally, we collect 307 failure logs in total and these combined sources ensure that our dataset captured both naturally occurring failures and reproducible benchmark failures. {The detailed stats of {\dataset} are listed in Table \ref{tab:dataset}.}
+Failure logs analyzed in this study are obtained from two sources: (1) open-source community contributions, where users had publicly shared, whose example can be found on the website.
+From these reports, we reproduce the executions based on the user input to construct failure cases; and (2) our own controlled runs, in which we execute public datasets {(e.g., HumanEval \cite{humaneval}, TravelPlanner \cite{travelplanner})} or hand-crafted datasets based on the task, 1,387 test data in total, on corresponding workflow and systematically record the traces. {For hand-crafted datasets {(denoted as Hand-crafted-Platform name-Task name)}, we carefully design the construction criteria to ensure the representativeness and diversity of the inputs, which can be found on our website.
+For each run, success or failure is determined by the criteria described in Sec. \ref{sec:background}.
+Finally, we collect 307 failure logs totally and these combined sources ensure that our dataset captured both naturally occurring failures and reproducible benchmark failures. {Detailed stats of {\dataset} are listed in Table \ref{tab:dataset}.}